 However, no one has ever presented authenticated photographs, fragments, or other hard evidence of the ark found on Agri Dag or elsewhere.

-Dr. Howard M. Teeple, author of The Noah's Ark Nonsense, documented the movement in time and place of the earliest known "Flood" stories in the ancient Near East.
-He noted the story's first appearance and compared its geographical location to later appearances.
-He concluded that the earliest known "Flood" story was discovered on clay tablets uncovered by archeologists in Sumer/Babylon.
+Dr. Howard M. Teeple, author of The Noahʼs Ark Nonsense, documented the movement in time and place of the earliest known “Flood” stories in the ancient Near East.
+He noted the storyʼs first appearance and compared its geographical location to later appearances.
+He concluded that the earliest known “Flood” story was discovered on clay tablets uncovered by archaeologists in Sumer/Babylon.
 Its next recorded appearance was found on clay tablets north of Sumer/Babylon.
 Afterwards a version of the tale appeared east, then south, and continued east till a version eventually appeared in ancient Greece.
-He added that each culture/civilization adapted the "Flood" story to suit themselves by changing the names of the people involved and which mountain the "boat" allegedly "landed on."
-So the "Flood" story appears to have travelled like any story might be expected to have travelled, along trade routes in the ancient world.
-It originated in Sumer/Babylon (by the river Euphrates known for its floods) and only later reached the Hebrews (rather than being a story whose real truth was revealled solely to Moses in comparison to which every other culture only had cloudy memories).
+He added that each culture/civilization adapted the “Flood” story to suit themselves by changing the names of the people involved and which mountain the “boat” allegedly “landed on.”
+So the “Flood” story appears to have traveled like any story might be expected to have traveled, along trade routes in the ancient world.
+It originated in Sumer/Babylon (by the river Euphrates known for its floods) and only later reached the Hebrews (rather than being a story whose real truth was revealed solely to Moses in comparison to which every other culture only had cloudy memories).

 Catastrophic flooding occurs in most areas of the world.
-However, if [flood] stories are gathered from around the world, one may be struck far more by the divergencies than by their similarities.
+However, if [flood] stories are gathered from around the world, one may be struck far more by the divergences than by their similarities.
 It is important that such collections have been gathered without regard for their support for a single universal flood.
 It would be easy to rule out those that sound dissimilar and then to be amazed at how similar the remainder are!